jakecoppinger/friends-of-erskinville-lord-mayoral-candidates-forum/README.md

 All modifications are visible by viewing the Git history of this file: https://github.com/jakecoppinger/friends-of-erskinville-lord-mayoral-candidates-forum/commits/main/README.md

+Wikipedia page of the candidates is at https://en.wikipedia.org/wiki/2024_Sydney_City_Council_election

 ----

 [00:00:00.000 --> 00:00:04.800]   action group and I will be comparing tonight's forum with Deborah Giblett